|

 Majang Lake – Paju

 The Majang Lake, or Majangho in Korean, was one of the first places we visited outside Seoul.
-Since our first trip, we returned many times that we craved a bit of peace and quiet.
+Since that trip, we have returned many times.

 Majang Lake day trip from Seoul